Bad Hunting (Daughter of the Wildings, Book 2)

 She gave him a weary smile.
 “I’m fine.”

-No matter the heat, no matter how hungry and thirsty and tired and dirty she got, she never complained.
-She was one strong woman, he thought again admiringly, as he did so often, though she herself would have just put it down to being practical.
+No matter the heat, no matter how hungry and thirsty and tired and dirty she got, she never complained, he thought admiringly, as he did so often.
+Though she herself would have just put it down to being practical.
 No point complaining when there was nothing to be done about it, she would say.

-They approached the Onetree, following the track as it made a slight curve around the tree.
-As they came around the bend, Silas saw something about the size and shape of a man dangling from one of the limbs on the far side of the tree –
+They approached the Onetree.
+As they followed the track as it made a slight curve around the tree, something about the size and shape of a man dangling from one of the limbs came into view on the far side of the tree –

 He reached for her hand and lowered it away from her neck.
 “Don’t look at it.
 Wait here.”